ralaruri/object-storage-railway/README.md

 # Railway Setup:
 - Railway: railway.app
 1. Link Git Repo to Railway
 2. Add encoded base64 service account value to the variable of the railway project for this repo.
+3. Add ENV=PROD in addition to the variables.
+This allows you to use a .env file locally if you want to test before you deploy to Railway but the beauty of Railway it can be part of your testing & ci/cd stack.